|Some concerned residents fear some predator|

 Sea Turtle Conservancy's Scientific Advisory Committee.

 We were greeted by Professor Emeritus Llwellyn "Doc" Ehrhart, originally from York County PA.
-We were entertained and informed by his gregarious charm and story telling as the green continued her mission.
+We were entertained and informed by his quick-witted charm and the energy in his story telling as the green continued her mission.
 The Professor and his students sat at the ready as she continued to flip sand out of her hole and onto her back.

 Prof Ehrhart thrilled us with stories and facts and patiently answered all of our questions.
 This discourse, within earshot of his students who seemingly had heard them all ad naseum, was not deterred by their sardonic interjections to his punchlines.
 He continued his barrage of turtle details, with as much excited enthusiasm as if he were telling them for the first time, apparently encouraged by the fortuitous finding of a set of fresh ears more than willing to hear them.